 Or simply CLICK HERE to use our contact form!

-The final deadlines for our fall/winter contests are December 30--categories include feature film scripts, pilots/MOWs and TV spec scripts.
-Simply click on the FILM and TV links for info.
+Our spring contests are underway!
+Categories include feature film scripts, pilots/MOWs and TV spec scripts--simply click on the FILM and TV links for info.

 We are offering a special discount to students--only $25 per entry!